Minimise space and costs

 In fact, struggling to forecast accurately can be one of the signs that you should consider a fully vendor-managed inventory.

 The aim is to ensure that you have varying amounts of packaging in stock at different points to meet demand as required.

 Saving the most effective method of reducing packaging storage requirements until last, using a Just in Time (JIT) or fully managed packaging inventory service can hugely impact your warehouse.

 Effectively, this service has your packaging supplier hold an agreed level of stock at their warehousing or storage facility, which you can then call off in much smaller volumes to use as and when you actually need it (hence just in time).

 Your packaging partner then uses flexible manufacturing schedules to maintain the agreed amount of stock.

 But what are the benefits of this?

 Well, for starters, this can vastly reduce your warehouse requirements.
-In fact, one GWP customer managed to free up more than 12,000 square feet of warehouse space using this method.
+Using this method, one GWP customer freed up more than 12,000 square feet of warehouse space.

 You can also benefit from much shorter lead times as packaging is held in stock, meaning you can be much more agile and responsive to your business’ demand fluctuations.

 Moreover, a service level agreement (SLA) can help you achieve economies of scale (reducing costs) whilst receiving smaller, more frequent orders on a just-in-time basis.

 And finally, as your packaging supplier has detailed access to your ongoing usage patterns, it allows them to forecast for you in the future and advise on further efficiency gains.

 Achieving a reduction in packaging storage requirements

-Whilst all of these tactics may not be applicable to your business and / or packaging supply, even implementing one or two can often have a significant impact in reducing your packaging storage requirements.
+Whilst not all of these tactics may apply to your business or packaging supply, implementing one or two can significantly reduce your packaging storage requirements.

 These strategies can, in turn, lead to considerable cost savings, efficiency improvements and flexibility within your business.